 Getting a FREE email account

-Online job applications very often require the applicant to have an email account.
+Online job applications usually require the applicant to have an email account.
 Getting an email acccount is easy, and often free.
-To set-up your own account, click on any of the links below and fill out the registration form.
-Review our page for setting-up a Yahoo! email account for more information.
+To set up your own account, click on any of the links below and fill out the registration form.
 Ask a librarian if you need assistance.

 The Springfield City Library occasionally offers job seeker programs including resume workshops, career discussions, and the like.
-Details of those programs will be listed here so please visit this webpage again for more information.
+Details of those programs will be listed on the Free Classes & Workshops page.